SocialCabin/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-Welcome To SocialCabin's GitHub!
-Here you can find out all about our open-source software and API!

-**We are still actively developing SocialCabin, so watch this space!**

-### Want To Contact Us?

-(Preferred) Contact us via our helpcentre - https://socialcabin.co.uk/support

-_OR_

-Drop us an email under contact@socialcabin.co.uk
+And welcome to our home on GitHub!
+Here you can find documentation, code for any open-source programs or protocols and the downloads & source code for some of our apps.

+## Latest News:
+We are currently still developing the platform but the much anticipated version 1.0B of the platform will be avalible to all members of the platform starting August.

+## Reaching Out:
+Want to contact us?
+Feel free to drop us an email at (contact@socialcabin.co.uk)[contact@socialcabin.co.uk] or open a ticket on our support desk over at (https://socialcabin.co.uk/support)[https://socialcabin.co.uk/support].